Developer-Student-Clubs-VSSUT-Burla/CEM-backend/README.md

 ## Demo

-The project is under development and access to main API is restricted.
-If tou want to test the API, do contact our team to get neccessary credentials
+The project is under development and access to the main API is restricted.
+If you want to test the API, do contact our team to get neccessary credentials

 ## Tech Stack